Why do you do it?

 What industries do your clients service?

-We are an industry agnostic firm.
-Our Partners have experience executing transactions in Technology, Healthcare, Consumer and Business Services, Industrial and Manufacturing industries.
+We have experience executing transactions in Technology, Healthcare, Consumer and Business Services, Industrial and Manufacturing industries.

 What items should I bring to an introductory meeting?